Elite Representation Committed to Your Best Outcome Schedule a Free Consultation

 Maryland law recognizes different types of assault and battery charges based on the severity of the incident:

 • Second-degree assault.
 This type of assault occurs when the incident does not meet the definition of assault in the first degree.
 In other words, if no firearm was used in the commission of the assault and the incident did not result in serious physical harm, the offense will most likely be classified as a second-degree assault.
 Second-degree assault is a misdemeanor punishable by no more than 10 years in prison.
+Second-degree assault is most commonly charged in alleged domestic violence cases.

 Possible Penalties